johannesnoordanus/svg2gcode/README.md

 More info can be obtained by looking at the documentation and examples below and the documentation of *image2gcode* (for example about calibration of laser engravers).

-*svg2gcode* has three related programs: *image2gcode* mentioned above has similar capabilities but handles raster images files (like *png* and *jpg*) directly, *gcode2image* performs the inverse function and is capable of showing multiple writes (burns) to the same location and last *grblhud* which gives full control over gcode execution.
+*svg2gcode* has three related programs: *image2gcode* mentioned above has similar capabilities but handles raster image files (like *png* and *jpg*) directly, *gcode2image* performs the inverse function and is capable of showing multiple writes (burns) to the same location and last *grblhud* which gives full control over gcode execution.

  -----